Earl Honaman: Civilian Ministry

-Except for the years when he was in the military, Rev. Honaman spent his entire ministry in his native diocese, serving, in turn, as vicar, as rector, and as archdeacon.
+Except for the years when he was in the military, Honaman spent his entire ministry in his native diocese, serving, in turn, as vicar, as rector, and as archdeacon.
 He was Rector of St. John's Church in York and Rector of St. John's Church in Carlisle.
 He was elected Suffragan Bishop of the Diocese of Central Pennsylvania in the fall of 1955,.